Can you distinguish the different types of clouds you see in the sky?

 - They lie below 6,500 feet, which means from the surface to 2,000 meters.

-- Low clouds are also known as Stratus Clouds.
+- They are also known as Stratus Clouds.

 - They may appear dense, dark, and rainy (or snowy) and can also be cottony white clumps interspersed with blue sky.